This page may contain affiliate links. Learn More.

 You may think that all fruits and vegetables love growing together, but the truth is that many plants don’t grow well with others.
 I read the book Carrots Love Tomatoes years ago and I always try to plant things together that help each other.

-Companion planting for radishes
+Companion plants for radishes

 Radishes make great companions for squash, melons, and other cucurbits.
 Squash bugs attack these plants and growing radishes repels them.
 The only drawback is that once the radish plants bolt (which happens pretty quickly during the season squash and other cucurbits thrive, so it doesn’t last long.